-To pull data from the Zillow API to Google Sheets without any coding, you’ll first have to install and open the Apipheny Google Sheets add-on.
+To pull data from the Zillow API to Google Sheets easily and without writing any code, first install and open the Apipheny Google Sheets add-on.

-Apipheny is a Google Sheets API add-on that you can use to make unlimited GET and POST API requests to almost any JSON or CSV API, connect to thousands of different APIs (including the Zillow API), save API requests, schedule API requests to refresh the data in your spreadsheet automatically, and more.
-Click here for more information about Apipheny.
-There’s a 30-day free trial included, then you can choose between the monthly or annual plan which starts at $19/month.
+Apipheny is a no-code API integrator for Google Sheets that you can use to make unlimited API requests, connect to unlimited APIs (including the Zillow API), save API requests, schedule API requests, and more.
+Click here if you want to learn more about Apipheny.

 2. After you’ve installed Apipheny, open a Google Sheet and then click on the Add-Ons option in the menu at the top.
 In the add-ons menu, you should see Apipheny.

 Click Apipheny > Import API to open the Apipheny sidebar in your Google Sheets:

 To get started with the Zillow API, you’ll first want to sign up for a Zillow account or log in if you already have an account.